etiennedemontalivet/sample-python/README.md

 isort librairies/forecasting-something
 ```

-> Note: If you're working with Visual Studio, `black` should be executed on saving files.
+> Note: If you're working with Visual Studio, `black` should be executed when saving files.

 #### Using `pylint` to lint code